How To Add A Link Section To WordPress

 Advanced

-The last section of the Add New Link’ page lets you enter Advanced features for your links (You can leave the fields in this section empty unless there’s a good reason to use them) …
+The last section of the Add New Link’ page allows you to enter Advanced features for your links (some themes will ignore this.
+You can leave these fields empty unless there’s a good reason to use them) …

 Advanced link settings

 • Image Address: Lets you specify an image to be displayed with the link.
-To use this feature, add the image URL and make sure that the image is small (around 16×16 like a favicon).
+To use this feature, add the URL of where the image is located and make sure that your image is small (around 16×16 like a favicon).

-• RSS Address: If your theme allows it, the link’s RSS feed will be displayed next to the link.
+• RSS Address: If your theme allows it, the link’s RSS feed can be displayed next to your link.

 • Rating: Add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).

-Enter information into the above fields or just leave this section ignore this section.
+Type in your information in the above fields or just leave this section blank.

-click on the Add Link button to save your new link
+click on Add Link to save your new link

 Info

-Making links private allows you to toggle link visibility on and off without deleting these (this is useful if you would like links to display during certain times and hide them when they are no longer required) …
+Making a link private lets you toggle link visibility on and off without deleting it (this is useful if you want to have seasonal links) …

 Toggle link visibility on and off